segmentio/segment-docs/src/connections/destinations/catalog/marketo-static-lists/index.md

 ---

 > warning "Deprecation Notice"
-> Segment is deprecating this destination.
-Segment will create an instance of the [Marketo Static Lists (Actions)](/docs/connections/destinations/catalog/actions-marketo-static-lists/) destination for each properly configured version of the Personas Marketo Static Lists classic destination in your workspace.
-Settings and configurations will be migrated automatically.
+> This destination has been deprecated.
+Segment has created an instance of the [Marketo Static Lists (Actions)](/docs/connections/destinations/catalog/actions-marketo-static-lists/) destination for each properly configured version of the Personas Marketo Static Lists classic destination in your workspace.
+Settings and configurations have been migrated automatically.
+If your Personas Marketo Static List destination is connected to a Journey, please change your configuration and connect it to the new Actions destination.
 >
-> We are disabling all existing Personas Marketo Static List destinations.
-You can still access your existing configuration, but please refrain from enabling the destination, as it is set to be deprecated.
-You will no longer be able to create new instances of Personas Marketo Static Lists.
-Please check out [Marketo Static Lists (Actions)](/docs/connections/destinations/catalog/actions-marketo-static-lists/) to set up a new instance of Marketo Static Lists.
+> We have disabled all existing Personas Marketo Static List destinations, except those connected to a Journey instance.
+You can still access your existing configuration, but you will not be able to make changes to it.
+You will also no longer be able to create new instances of Personas Marketo Static Lists.
+Please refer to [Marketo Static Lists (Actions)](/docs/connections/destinations/catalog/actions-marketo-static-lists/) to set up a new instance of Marketo Static Lists.
 >
 > For questions or issues contact [friends@segment.com](mailto:friends@segment.com).